OotyOoty

 ChatGPT is not a CRM tool.
 It is a language model that can process CRM data when you provide it.
 That distinction creates real constraints.

-ChatGPT cannot pull data from your CRM in real time.
+On Free and Plus, ChatGPT cannot read from your CRM directly.
 Every analysis requires you to export data, paste or upload it, and then interpret the results.
-This means ChatGPT works best for periodic analysis (weekly pipeline reviews, monthly data cleaning) rather than real-time workflows.
+The workflow is fine for periodic analysis (weekly pipeline reviews, monthly data cleaning), less fine for anything that needs to reflect what just happened.
 For the current state of CRM data decay and what it means for AI tool accuracy, the export-and-analyze pattern introduces a time lag that compounds existing data freshness problems.

 Data privacy and compliance